FAQ’s From Home Sellers

-This is something that will depend on the real estate agency.
-Australia’s deregulated market means that the commission percentage on any given home may differ from state to state, city to city and even agency to agency.
+This is something that will depend on the real estate agency you use to help you sell.
+Australia’s deregulated market means that the commission percentage on any given home may differ from state to state, city to city, and even agency to agency.

 What repairs need to be done before putting my house on the market?

 A shoddy-looking property will take longer to sell – that goes without saying – but some very basic alterations, enhancements and repairs really do go a long way to help with kerb appeal and the first impression that potential buyers have of your property.